USC-Office-of-Sustainability/SustainabilityCourseFinder/README.md

 Once the files are cleaned, we run a function (in the same R script) to clean each individual file and write it as CSV into a new folder, as well as obtain the “origin” column which is the year and term of the data.
-Once again, I do not expect anyone’s data to be in the same format, but this might help someone clean scattered CSV files.
+Once again, we do not expect anyone’s data to be in the same format, but this might help someone clean scattered CSV files.

 ``` r